Scouting and Guiding in Germany

-The Scout movement in Germany consists of about 150 different associations and federations with about 260,000 Scouts and Guides.
+The Scout movement in Germany consists of a multitude of associations and federations with about 260,000 Scouts and Guides.

 History

 Scouting in Germany started in 1909.
 After World War I, German Scouting became involved with the German Youth Movement, of which the Wandervogel was a part.
 Another group that, while short-lived, was influential on later German Scouting, was the Deutsche Jungenschaft vom 1.11.1929 founded by Eberhard Koebel; some specifics of German Scouting derive from Koebel's group.
 German Scouting flourished until 1934-35, when nearly all associations were closed and their members had to join the Hitler Youth.

 In West Germany and West Berlin, Scouting was reestablished after 1945, but it was banned in East Germany until 1990 in favor of the Thälmann Pioneers and the Free German Youth.
 Today it is present in all parts of the unified Federal Republic of Germany.

 Associations

-As mentioned above, today about 150 Scouting associations and federations exist in Germany.
-Most of them are coeducational, but there are also some single-gender organizations - boys-only as well as girls-only.
-The most important and/or largest associations and federations are:
+Most of the Scouting associations and federations are coeducational, but there are some single-gender organisations.

+The most major associations and federations are: